PennLINC/qsirecon/docs/builtin_pipelines.rst

 .. include:: links.rst

-.. _builtin_workflows:
+.. _builtin_pipelines:

 #################################
-Built-In Reconstruction Workflows
+Built-In Reconstruction Pipelines
 #################################

-The Built-In recon workflows can be easily selected by specifying their name after the ``--recon-spec`` flag (e.g. ``--recon-spec amico_noddi``).
+The Built-In recon pipelines can be easily selected by specifying their name after the ``--recon-spec`` flag (e.g. ``--recon-spec amico_noddi``).
-Many of these workflows were originally described in :footcite:t:`cieslak2021qsiprep`.
+Many of these pipelines were originally described in :footcite:t:`cieslak2021qsiprep`.
-Not all workflows are suitable for all kinds of dMRI data.
+Not all pipelines are suitable for all kinds of dMRI data.
 Be sure to check :ref:`appropriate_schemes`.

-By specifying just a name for ``--recon_spec``, you will be using all the default arguments for the various steps in that workflow.
-Workflows can be customized (see :ref:`building_workflows`).
+By specifying just a name for ``--recon_spec``, you will be using all the default arguments for the various steps in that pipeline.
+Pipelines can be customized (see :ref:`building_pipelines`).

 *********
-Workflows
+Pipelines
 *********

-MRtrix3-based Workflows
+MRtrix3-based Pipelines
 =======================

-The MRtrix workflows are identical up to the FOD estimation.
+The MRtrix pipelines are identical up to the FOD estimation.
 In each case the fiber response function is estimated using ``dwi2response dhollander`` :footcite:p:`dhollander2019response` with a mask based on the T1w.
 The main differences are in